ge-high-assurance/RACK/RACK-Ontology/cli/README.md

 ## Example invocation

 These examples uses the virtual environment as defined in the *Installing Dependencies* section above.

 ### Import

-This example populates the *Turnstile* example into a RACK in the Box instance running on `localhost`
+This example populates the *Turnstile* example into a RACK-in-a-Box instance running in a Docker container on `localhost`:

 ```shell
 $ source venv/bin/activate